nixified-ai/flake/README.md

 See [./templates/comfyui/flake.nix](./templates/comfyui/flake.nix) to get an idea of how to specify models and nodes when overriding.

-Here is what is included in `legacyPackages.x86_64-linux.comfyui`:
+Since `nix flake show --legacy` is not particularly helpful, here is what is provided in `legacyPackages.x86_64-linux`:
-- `models` - the full model set included in this flake (see [./projects/comfyui/models/default.nix](./projects/comfyui/models/default.nix)).
-Note that they are not packages, but modules.
-To fetch a model without adding it to a setup, build its `.src`.
+- `comfyui`
+  - `installModels` - a helper which allows declaring models by their AIR (convenient for resources hosted on https://civitai.com), URL, or a local file (as flake input)
-- `kritaModels` - the subset of `models` relevant to the Krita plugin (see [./projects/comfyui/models/krita-ai-plugin.nix](./projects/comfyui/models/krita-ai-plugin.nix))
+  - `kritaModelInstalls` - the Krita plugin model set (see [./projects/comfyui/krita-models.nix](./projects/comfyui/krita-models.nix))
-  - `minimal` - models expected by the plugin
+    - `required` - the minimal set of models required for the plugin to work
+    - `default` - the same set as the [plugin's own managed server](https://github.com/Acly/krita-ai-diffusion/blob/main/ai_diffusion/cloud_client.py)
-  - `full` - minimal plus models needed for all optional features of the plugin
+    - `full` - default plus extra models necessary to use all available features of the plugin
   - `"${vendor}"` (anything gpu-vendor-dependent)
-  - `customNodes` - the full set of available custom nodes (see [./projects/comfyui/custom-nodes/default.nix](./projects/comfyui/custom-nodes/default.nix))
+    - `customNodes` - a set of packaged custom nodes (see [./projects/comfyui/custom-nodes/default.nix](./projects/comfyui/custom-nodes/default.nix))
     - `kritaCustomNodes` - the subset of `customNodes` relevant to the Krita plugin (see [./projects/comfyui/custom-nodes/krita-ai-plugin.nix](./projects/comfyui/custom-nodes/krita-ai-plugin.nix))
+    - `python3Packages` - the python package set used by comfyui, so that new custom nodes can depend on the same package set

 ## [InvokeAI](https://github.com/invoke-ai/InvokeAI) ( A Stable Diffusion WebUI )